PapaBob31/agency-landing-page-angular/README.md

-# AgencyLandingPageAngular
+# Agency Landing Page Angular

+This project was built as a solution to a Robex tech tribe challenge

-This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.10.
+This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.10

 ## Development server